Kibale Forest National Park Uganda

-Kibale Forest Camp
+Kibale Forest Camp in Kibale National Park

 Kibale Forest Camp is located off Fort portal – Kamwenge, adjacent to the park’s edge.
 Kibale Forest Camp has 10 tents well-furnished occupied by double beds.
 Every tent contain individual en-suite bathroom with an eco-friendly toilet and a dressing room.
 The camp also provides budget option in the form of non-self-contained tents.
 This consists of a basic camping tent furnished with 2 single beds and a solar lighting.
 Linen is provided.

 Camping.
-The well maintained campsite of Kibale Forest Camp is a little green gem.
+The well-maintained campsite of Kibale Forest Camp is a little green gem.
 Bordering the swamp and set in lush surroundings.
 The sanitary facilities consist of 2 hot showers and 2 flushing toilets.

 The Chimps net is located in Nyabubale village between Nkingo and Bigodi.
 The connection from this lodge to Kanyanchu tourism center takes about 15 minutes and is close the Bigodi wetland sanctuary.
 It offers accommodation two (2) tree houses with 3 people occupancy capacity and in built ablutions, self-contained cottages, and family cottage with two bed rooms with six (6) people maximum occupancy in the two bed rooms.